Courtney Friedman joined KSAT 12 News in August 2014 and now anchors the weekend evening newscasts and reports during the week.

 Courtney began her career at KYTX CBS 19 in Tyler, Texas in 2010 where she became a reporter and anchor.
 She covered the record-setting 2011 wildfires that burned thousands of acres across East Texas.
 She was recognized for her reporting on veterans as they battled PTSD and homelessness.

 She is a San Diego, California native, who left home to get a Broadcast Journalism degree at UT Austin.

-Courtney loves calling San Antonio home, always proud to be a part a beautiful, welcoming city full of culture.
-When she's not working she's exploring fun new places to eat, doing yoga, listening to good live music, or cheering on her Longhorns.
+When she's not working she's spending time with her husband, baby daughter, and being a self-proclaimed “crazy cat mom” to her two fur babies.
+She loves exploring fun new places to eat, doing yoga, listening to good live music, and cheering on her Longhorns.